jacksleight/statamic-distill/README.md

 This is useful for things like:

-* Extracting all of the text from multiple nested bard fields
+* Extracting all the text from multiple nested Bard fields
 * Adding individual sections of a page to your search index
-* Finding every asset referenced in a replicator, or just the first image
+* Finding every asset referenced in a Replicator, or just the first image
-* Filtering, sorting and paginating a grid field just like you can with a collection
+* Filtering, sorting and paginating a Grid field, just like you can with a collection

 ## Installation